appleboy/gin-jwt/README.md

 	After having successfully authenticated with `Authenticator`, created the jwt token using the identifiers from map returned from `PayloadFunc`, and set it as a cookie if `SendCookie` is enabled, this function is called.
 It is used to handle any post-login logic.
 This might look something like using the gin context to return a JSON of the token back to the user.

+4. OPTIONAL: `LoginResponseWithClaims`

+	Same as the `LoginResponse` func but with a claims map passed into it.
+Called instead of `LoginResponse` if it's been set.

 ### Subsequent requests on endpoints requiring jwt token (using MiddlewareFunc).

 1. PROVIDED: `MiddlewareFunc`